aiforged/docs/docs/custom-service-code/basemodule/enums/documentstatus.md

 #### InterimProcessed

-Value: 13
+Value: `13`

+Description:
-Description: The document was processed successfully and is awaiting further processing (e.g., Custom Code, external process).
+The document was processed successfully and is awaiting further processing (e.g., Custom Code, external process).

 When to use:

 * Staged handoff between internal pipeline steps or external systems.

-Tip:
+!!! tip

-* Useful when final publication depends on external callbacks.
+    Useful when final publication depends on external callbacks.

 ***

 #### InsufficientBalance

-Value: 81
+Value: `81`

+Description:
-Description: The project’s balance is too low to perform a transaction; funding is required.
+The project’s balance is too low to perform a transaction; funding is required.

 When to use:

 * Halt processing and surface actionable alerts to admins/ops.

-Tip:
+!!! tip

-* Add a descriptive comment with the failed transaction context for auditing.
+    Add a descriptive comment with the failed transaction context for auditing.

 ***

 #### Error

-Value: 90
+Value: `90`

+Description:
-Description: An error occurred while processing the document.
+An error occurred while processing the document.

 When to use:

 * Capture failure states and trigger retries/escalations as needed.

-Tip:
+!!! tip

-* Include error details in Result/Comment for rapid diagnosis.
+    Include error details in Result/Comment for rapid diagnosis.

 ***

 #### Archive

-Value: 98
+Value: `98`

 Description: Flag document for hard delete based on archiving strategy.